 It was at this point that I realized that I really don’t like the Apple Photos App for storing media.
-One of my Photos Libraries was nearly 1 TB and its not as convenient as folders to move, view or organize, especially for video editing large projects.
+One of my Photos Libraries was nearly 1 TB and its not as convenient as folders to move, view or organize from external hard drives especially for video editing large projects.

 I am embarrassed to say that when I switched to Mac 10 years ago back in 2010, I never took the time to learn and fully understand, Finder, Photos App and file management on MacOS.
 For Windows PC I read stacks of books and watched tutorials.

 I now use Image Capture and folder all media with an organizing and naming convention for Storage and Project use.
 More on that later.